lukjak/enmet/README.md

 # Enmet - The Encyclopaedia Metallum API

 _Enmet_ is a programmatic API to Encyclopaedia Metallum - The Metal Archives site.
-It allows convenient access to specific MA data from python code.
+It allows convenient access to specific Metal Archives data from python code.
 It was designed for ease of use and ease of development/maintenance.

 What _Enmet_ is great for:
 - Cleaning and extending tags of your CD rips/downloads collection. _Enmet_ was created, because I wanted to add some more metadata to my CD rips/downloads and found existing packages hard to use and/or hard to extend for my needs.
 - Downloading selected information for further use.

 What _Enmet_ is not suitable for:
-- data scraping
+- Data scraping
-- data mining
+- Data mining
-- using as a command line tool
+- Using as a command line tool
-- uploading any data to MA
+- Uploading any data to MA
-- building own database of music information from scratch
+- Building own database of music information from scratch

+Please note: _Enmet_ is a young project.
+Even though each release is supposed to be stable by itself, some breaking changes may occur even between minor versions.

 # Quickstart

-_Warning, by default Enmet creates a cache file in ~/.enmet directory.
+_Warning, by default Enmet creates a cache file in \<settings\>/.enmet directory.
 Read [here](#caching) about Enmet caching._

 ```
 import enmet